 Bitter people can be hard to deal with, and bitterness can be difficult…but not impossible to overcome.
-If we stop dwelling and retelling the story to ourselves (and to whomever will listen) and instead put our focus on what we can do today to take a step towards a solution, we will feel more in control and less a victim of circumstance.
+If we stop dwelling and retelling the story to ourselves (and to whoever will listen) and instead put our focus on what we can do today to take a step towards a solution, we will feel more in control and less a victim of circumstance.

 Don’t let a bitter person take you down.

-Laura Kronen is the author of Too Sweet, The Not-So-Serious Side to Diabetes and founder of Life Coaching Organization, Be You Only Better.
+Laura Kronen is the author of Too Sweet, The Not-So-Serious Side to Diabetes, and founder of Life Coaching Organization, Be You Only Better.